 Microsoft Research India

-I am a researcher in the Technologies for Emerging Markets Group at Microsoft Research India.
-My research focuses on building appropriate information and communication technologies that contribute to the socio-economic development of low-income communities, as well as the description and automation of biology protocols on platforms such as microfluidic chips.
+I am a senior researcher in the Technologies for Emerging Markets Group at Microsoft Research India.
+My research focuses on building appropriate information and communication technologies that contribute to the socio-economic development of low-income communities (ICT4D).
+This work often encompasses human-computer interaction (HCI), online education, mHealth, crowdsourcing, and other areas.
+Previously I worked on programming languages and compilers, for multicore processors as well as microfluidic chips.
 I received all of my degrees from the Massachusetts Institute of Technology, where I completed a Ph.D. in computer science in 2009.

 Most of my recent work has been in connection to three areas:

 - Mobile healthcare: We are championing 99DOTS, a new approach to monitoring medication adherence using mobile phones and innovative packaging.
 After pilots with about 100 tuberculosis patients in India, we are actively scaling up with the support of foundations, treatment programs, pharmaceutical companies, and the government.
 Some basic information is in our abstract for the Global mHealth Forum and this 1-minute video.
 More coming soon.